Table of Content

 How long does an SR626SW battery last?

 Shelf life is typically between 3 and 5 years under recommended storage conditions.
-Actual service life depends on device current consumption and operating environment.
+Shelf life depends on brand, storage temperature, and inventory handling.

 Is the coin battery SR626SW suitable for medical devices?